 Making unnecessary small talk, I nervously handed over my three coupons to the seasoned clerk, expecting some sort of unwelcome glance or comment.
 She simply scanned them with no big fanfare and gave me my total.
 “Well, that was easy,” I thought, relieved it was over.
 I just saved $3.
 Three whole dollars that I would not have saved otherwise.
 I was immediately hooked, but the road to out and proud “coupon clipper” was not an easy one.

 Friends and family started getting suspicious, when I would show up with several bags of groceries for under $10.
 My biggest allies were the many female clerks I had come to know on a first-name basis.
 (You know you’re getting good, when clerks start asking you for advice.)
-However, the true revelation, and my acceptance that I was undeniably a coupon clipper, occurred when I paid off more than $4,000 in credit card debt in a little more than a year — an arduous task for someone in their early 20s (actually, at any age) that would not have been possible without coupons.
+However, the true revelation, and my acceptance that I was undeniably a coupon clipper, occurred when I paid off more than $4,000 in credit card debt in a little more than a year — an arduous task for someone in their early 20s (actually, at any age.)
+A feat that would not have been possible without coupons.

 My secret was starting to get out.
 Where I was disappearing to late at night?
 Where was I getting all of this extra money?
 People started asking questions.
 I finally gathered enough courage to tell my best friend first, “Yep, I’m a coupon clipper!”
 And, once he accepted me, I admitted who I truly was to my parents, co-workers and roommates.
 What a relief to no longer have to keep my coupons tucked away in a shoebox under my bed.